siddhanthiyer-99/DARTS/README.md

-"An Augmented Reality based game of DARTS developed using ARCore and ARFoundations by Google in Unity. "
+An Augmented Reality based game of DARTS developed using ARCore and ARFoundations by Google in Unity.

 ![Implementation](https://user-images.githubusercontent.com/47019139/208221897-4b0502dc-2ccd-414f-a901-20ae8805e8b1.PNG)